-When using a Single Titan X on either an x16 or an x8 slot, the performance difference was negligible.
+The performance difference was negligible when using a Single Titan X on an x16 or an x8 slot.

-On certain applications there was no difference at all, and on others there was a difference of no more than 5%.
+On specific applications, there was no difference, and on others, there was a difference of no more than 5%.

 Upto 30% Performance Difference When Using Dual Titan X

 This finding came as a surprise.
-On certain applications, upto 30% performance impact was observed when using a GPU in x16/x16 vs x8/x8.
+Up to 30% performance impact was observed on specific applications using a GPU in x16/x16 vs. x8/x8.

-However, this impact wasn’t true for ALL application and games.
-For instance on GRID Autosport, There was only a marginal impact on whether you are using an x16/x16 or an x8/x8 configuration.
+However, this impact wasn’t true for ALL applications and games.
+For instance, on GRID Autosport, There was only a marginal impact on whether you are using an x16/x16 or an x8/x8 configuration.

-I highly recommend reading this study in order to learn about about the impact of using a GPU in x8 or an x16 slot: Pudget Systems full report on Titan X Performance: PCI-E 3.0 x8 vs x16
+I highly recommend reading this study to learn the impact of using a GPU in an x8 or an x16 slot: Pudget Systems full report on Titan X Performance: PCI-E 3.0 x8 vs. x16

 PCIe Lane Cross Compatibility